-As a member on the Income Security and Family Support Subcommittee and the Congressional Coalition on Adoption, I have made a commitment to protect and improve the future of those in the child welfare system.
+As a member of the Human Resources Subcommittee and the Congressional Coalition on Adoption, I have made a commitment to protect and improve the future of those in the child welfare system.

 The struggle for civil rights and human rights is bigger than one law, one vote, or one judicial decision.

 The United States has the largest prison population in the world, but unfortunately the push to incarcerate has not resulted in safer and stronger communities.

 I strongly believe that no matter a person’s income or zip code, access to an excellent education should be a right.

 The only way our great nation can end its dependence on foreign oil is by ending our dependence on oil altogether.